Hagar-Elbakry/ElectroMart/README.md

 # ElectroMart

-**ElectroMart** is a e-commerce web application built using **Laravel** and powered by **Filament Admin Panel**.
+**ElectroMart** is an e-commerce web application built using **Laravel** and powered by **Filament Admin Panel**.
 The platform allows users to browse and purchase electronic products, while providing administrators with powerful tools to manage products, orders, users and more.

 ---